lancenacabuan/Shaliah/README.md

 -   **Synoptic Gospels:** They also reflect agency themes.
-The parable of the wicked tenants (Mark 12:1-9) where a man sends servants (prophets) and finally his beloved son to the vineyard resonates with God sending Jesus as the final envoy–though as son, he's more than a servant but still under the owner.
+The parable of the wicked tenants (Mark 12:1-9) where a man sends servants (prophets) and finally his beloved son to the vineyard resonates with God sending Jesus as the final envoy – though as son, he's more than a servant but still under the owner.
 In Matthew 10:40, Jesus says to the Twelve, *"Whoever receives you receives me, and whoever receives me receives Him who sent me."* This is nearly a direct quote of the agency rule (receive the agent = receive the sender)[\[91\]](https://integritysyndicate.com/agency/#:~:text=4%3A18,forth%20his%20Son%2C%20born%20of)[\[80\]](https://integritysyndicate.com/agency/#:~:text=well%3B%20for%20I%20was%20sent,who%20sent%20me%20and%20to).

-Also, Jesus\' baptism scene–the voice from heaven identifies him as "My beloved Son"–in an agency context, could parallel how in some Jewish stories, God would openly endorse His prophet or king.
+Also, Jesus\' baptism scene – the voice from heaven identifies him as "My beloved Son" – in an agency context, could parallel how in some Jewish stories, God would openly endorse His prophet or king.
 The Transfiguration's voice, "Listen to him," signals that Jesus speaks for God now.